 Rick Blum (he/him) has been chronicling life’s vagaries through essays and poetry for more than 30 years during stints as a nightclub owner, high-tech manager, market research mogul, and, most recently, old geezer.
 His writings have appeared in more than 50 print magazines, literary journals, and poetry anthologies, as well as in numerous online publications.
 He is also a frequent contributor to the Humor Times.
 He resides in a Boston suburb that thankfully has been spared wildfires, biblical rains, weeks of searing heat, drought and flooding from rising sea levels... so far.

 Artist and Writer

 Lauren Kimball (she/her) lives in Philadelphia.
 She teaches literature and composition at Rutgers University-New Brunswick.
 In her spare time, she plays with paint, digital pens, words, and home improvement tools.

 You can find her comics on Instagram @turtle_n_hare_comic.

-Irina Novikova (she/her) is an artist, graphic artist, and illustrator.
-She graduated from the State Academy of Slavic Cultures with a degree in art, and also has a bachelor's degree in design.
+Irina Tall (Novikova) is an artist, graphic artist, and illustrator.
+She graduated from the State Academy of Slavic Cultures with a degree in art, and also has a Bachelor's degree in design.

 Myra Chappius (she/her) is the author of six works of fiction and poetry.
 While her passion lies with shorter creations, it is her aspiration to complete a full-length novel and screenplay someday.
 She enjoys reading, music, travel, and learning.
 When not doing mom things, she is working full-time, seeing the latest movie, or waiting an acceptable length of time before returning to Universal Orlando to satiate her Harry Potter obsession.